-During the HOME-ARP Allocation Plan process, organizations and service providers consulted included: the CoC, homeless service providers, domestic violence service providers, veteran's groups, public agencies that address the needs of the qualifying populations, and organizations that address fair housing, civil rights, and the needs of persons with disabilities.
+During the HOME-ARP Allocation Plan process, organizations and service providers consulted included: the CoC, homeless service providers, domestic violence service providers, veteran's groups, public agencies that address the needs of the qualifying populations, and organizations that address fair housing, civil rights, and the needs of persons with disabilities, including persons with intellectual and developmental disabilities (I/DD).
 Additional County agencies regularly consulted include the Department of Social Services (DSS) and the Veterans Service Agency.

 The County consulted with the CoC regarding data necessary to perform the Needs Assessment and Gaps Analysis, as well as strategies for allocating the HOME-ARP resources, implementing the Allocation Plan, and identifying additional resources.
+Community Mainstreaming Associates (CMA) was engaged to understand the distinct needs of individuals with I/DD.
+CMA provided data specifying the needs and gaps, as well as existing resources, in specialized housing programs and services for this population.